dortegadelv/HaplotypeDFEStandingVariation/README_DFEUK10K.txt

 Then do:

-cat ../../../Data/Plink/SynonymousOnePercent{1..22}.frq > ../../../Data/Plink/AllSynonymousOnePercent.frq
+cat ../../../Data/Plink/SynonymousOnePercentCpG{1..22}.frq > ../../../Data/Plink/AllSynonymousOnePercentCpG.frq

 Then execute this for every variant at a one percent frequency to get the L values for synonymous variants:

-SGE_TASK_ID=1
-bash CalculateHaplotypeLengthsSynonymous.sh
+bash CalculateHaplotypeLengthsSynonymousOnlyCpG.sh
-# Run the past script using SGE_TASK_ID values from 1-531
+# Run the past script using SGE_TASK_ID values from 1-183

+cd Scripts/DataAnalysis/InferDFEWithHapLengths/ABC_Analysis
 bash CalculateFrequencyByWindowsSynMissense.sh

 #### Run ABC pipeline

-cd ScriptsOctober22_2017/DataAnalysis/InferDFEWithHapLengths/ABC_Analysis
+cd Scripts/DataAnalysis/InferDFEWithHapLengths/ABC_Analysis
-SGE_TASK_ID=1
 bash ABCDemographyAnalysis.sh
 # Run the past script using SGE_TASK_ID values from 1-500